We're super excited to share more crafty DIY ideas with you.

 I’m really happy with how it turned out.
 What do you think?
 Does it work for you?

 For more bookish ideas, why not go check out the little side table that didn’t have a leg to stand on or even this Cinderella inspired idea to make some bookends.
 And for your convenience and to save you the hassle of trying to find some of the materials we used to make the knife block, I’ve added some affiliate links below.
 Disclosure: Clicking on the links means we may receive a commission from Amazon.
-But don’t worry it won’t come out of your pocket, and it helps us come up with more crafty ideas to share with you 😉
+But don’t worry it won’t come out of your pocket, and it helps us come up with more unique DIY and craft tutorials to share with you 😉

 As always wishing you a blessed and craft filled week.